-A primary cause of single-vehicle crashes is motorcyclists running wide in a curve or turn and colliding with a fixed object.
+A primary cause of single-vehicle crashes is motorcyclists running wide in a curve or turn and colliding with the roadway or a fixed object.

 Every curve is different.
 Be alert to whether a curve remains constant, gradually widens, gets tighter or involves multiple turns.
-Ride within your skill level and the posted speed limits.
+Ride within your skill level and posted speed limits.